calumdavey/calumdavey.oldsite/_posts/2019-06-01-nonEUmigration.md

-I did a couple of small calculations (in the code at the end) to get a rough estimate of the number of migrants from conventional routes that there *would have been* had the EU not expanded in 2004 (the 'missing' non-EU migrants).
+I did a couple of small calculations (in the code at the end) to get a rough estimate of the number of migrants from conventional routes that there *would have been* had the EU not expanded in 2004.
 I added the number of EU migrants to the number of non-EU migrants after 2004; using the same logic applied to the recent
 ONS figures, the assumption is that the total number of positions would have been filled by a